-As much of an improvement as Windows 98 was over Windows 3.1, it, too, is feeling the effects of time.
+As much of an improvement as Windows 98 was over Windows 3.1 and even Windows 95, it, too, is feeling the effects of time.
 Windows 98SE was the best of the Windows 9x series (better than its successor, Windows ME), but there are better things to run today.

 Plug and Play in Windows 98 still had some problems.
 You’d plug stuff in, find a conflict, and mess around for a few hours trying to eliminate the conflict.
 I never had that happen in Windows 2000 or Windows XP.
 Never.
 In 12 years of using Windows 2000 and XP, the only trouble I ever had was with a Firewire card, which I resolved by installing drivers for a different brand of Firewire card.
 Then it recognized the card with the correct drivers.
 I have no idea why that worked.
 But that’s the only problem I’ve had.
 In Windows 98, I had weird problems like that all the time.

 And in Windows 98, USB just never completely worked right.
 Usually it did.
 But when it didn’t, it was hard to figure out why.
 In Windows 2000 and XP, USB devices just work.
 They may need a driver, but they’ll find the driver and then go.

 Newer versions of Windows are a lot more stable.
 Windows 98 still has DOS at its core, and a badly behaved program can pull the rug out from under the whole operating system.
 Windows 2000 and later versions have memory protection, which keeps badly behaved programs from interfering with the operating system itself.
 I can run XP systems for months without rebooting them and they won’t crash.